 Keep warm and keep fit by hiking on the trails.
-The Rabbit Run trail and Vista Adventure trail are short jaunts easily accomplished in under an hour; and, if you want to push yourself a little more, take the Buffalo Crag trail, and see the escarpment glitter in the winter sun at the lookout points.
+The Vista Adventure trail is a short jaunt and easily accomplished in under an hour; and, if you want to push yourself a little more, take the Buffalo Crag trail, and see the escarpment glitter in the winter sun at the lookout points.

 You’ll see the thousand year old cedars, and the uncommon Hackberry tree, and even winter adapted creatures like Chickadees floating about.
 Did you hear that hoot?
 Many species of owls are adapted for the winter, and you’ll maybe see them on your nature walk.
 If you want a fitness challenge, bundle up and walk to Crawford Lake and back.
 It’s a day trip so bring along hot chocolate to warm up in the peaceful snowscape.